 Plus, companies won’t have to vet individual engineers, and can instead focus on just vetting the nearshore company.

 This outsourcing model is also beneficial to many businesses as the distance between you and your development team isn’t too great.
 The usual talent outsourcing risks are minimized as cultures, languages, and time zones are often more similar.
+You also will find that user stories can be easier understood given these alignments.

 This gives an almost perfect condition for custom software development projects to prosper as communication lines between the parent company and the development team are significantly more convenient and manageable.